 When you are choosing a sweater to repurpose, I suggest picking a larger one.
 The one I used here was a size small and I think it would have been a little easier to work with if it had been bigger.

-This post may contain some affiliate links.
+*This post contains some affiliate links.
 Read my full disclosure here.

 Sewing Machine and Thread or Needle and Thread

 Fusible Interfacing (optional)

 The textures on the front of this sweater were what caught my eye, but again, I regret not looking in the large section of the store because the pillow form I had was technically too large.
 I will show you how I made it work, though.

 Start by cutting off the sleeves so you can get a feel for exactly how much room you have to work with.
 I saved the sleeves to make some boot cuffs for my daughter.

 Now cut straight across the top to remove the collar and shoulders.
 Make sure the back and front are perfectly aligned before you cut, pin them together if you need to.

 Measure your pillow form across the middle from top to bottom and side to side.
 Flatten it as best you can to get the most accurate measurements.